SGW Teleprompter Solutions

 Q: What if I want to use a teleprompter on a jib or dolly?

-We regularly mount our full-size camera mounts on jibs with no problems -- just keep in mind that you will need to bring additional counter-weights to balance it over what you normally use for just a camera on the front.
+We regularly mount our camera mounts on jibs with no problems -- just keep in mind that you will need to bring additional counter-weights to balance it over what you normally use for just a camera on the front.

 We also mount on dollies all the time.